 A vehicle can be many things—a means to get from one place to another, a status symbol, a collector item.
-A deadly weapon, however, isn't the first thing that comes to mind.
-But, when you look at how much mass a vehicle has, and its ability to accelerate and travel at high speeds, the consequences of even small driver errors can cause damage and injury—and worse—to pedestrians and property.
+A deadly weapon isn’t usually the first thing that comes to mind.
+However, a vehicle’s mass and its ability to accelerate quickly and travel at high speeds, the consequences of even small driver errors can cause damage and injury—and worse—to pedestrians and property.

 Storefront crashes in Canada and the United States

 “This is a safety issue—not unlike fire sprinklers were a hundred years ago.”

 According to Rob Reiter, Storefront Safety Expert and co-founder of the Storefront Safety Council, vehicles crash into commercial buildings as many as 20,000 times per year, or about 60 times per day, causing approximately 4,000 serious injuries and 500 deaths per year.
 For convenience stores alone, there are 20 crashes per day.
 “7-Eleven, as a chain, with their 7,000 or so stores, gets hit 1.3 times per day, nationally,” says Reiter.

 Reiter’s findings come from years of compiling crash data, but since he looks solely at commercial buildings, they are only a portion of the bigger picture.
 “When I say there are more than 20,000 accidents per year in the US and Canada for what we call ‘storefront crashes,’ there are way more than double that when you also consider crashing into apartments and houses.”
 This is because there are far more residential buildings than commercial.
 In addition, almost all vehicle trips start and stop at someone’s home—and not all trips involve going to the store.
 “People get drunk and drive home way more often than they do to stores,” says Reiter.